Why People Move to Panama

 Over the last few years, the reasons for moving and the demographic have changed.

 Over the last few years, more people have moved for political reasons.
-They don’t like the way things are going in their country.
-They are looking for a place with family values and no political divisiveness.
-We recommend leaving your politics at the border when you move to Panama!
+They don’t like the way things are going in their country, and they seek a place with strong family values and no political divisiveness.

 People move to Panama for more freedom!